 The Outbreak Period, which was March 1, 2020, through 60 after the end of the National Emergency, affected all ERISA plans.
-HHS asked that the state and local governments also adopt it under the Public Health Service Act, although t it was not mandated as it was for ERISA.
+HHS asked that the state and local governments also adopt it under the Public Health Service Act, although it was not mandated as it was for ERISA.
 The Outbreak Period basically stopped the determination of whether certain notifications or payments were enforceable.
-Group plans were forced to comply under ERISA.
+Group plans were forced to comply under ERISA regulations.

 - Special enrollment timeframes